 In some instances the conversion of the contents between data types will cause an error to occur (e.g. xs:integer to long).
-When an error occurs in the conversion of a data type, the STATUS_BAD_REQUEST response status code.
+When an error occurs in the conversion of a data type, the 4000 (BAD_REQUEST) response status code shall be given.

 6 Mapping of identifiers